MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   	- integrates with versioning; can be on current or previous versions
   	- Object’s lifecycle management applies to both Non Versioning and Versioning enabled buckets
   	- Lifecycle configuration on MFA-enabled buckets is not supported
+  	- can apply to multipart uploads (e.g. remove such uploads if failing to complete in a specific time period)
   - **versioning**
   	- once enabled, cannot be disabled, only suspended
   	- integrates with lifecycle rules